 - Impulse control/actions.
 Thoughtless actions

 - Perspective taking/thinking.
 Inability to see another child's point of view.

 Provides developmentally sensitive problem solving strategies from the Kindergarten/EC through High School

 Fosters respectful engagement with parents

 Provides a clear road map of how the school works with teasing and exclusion

-Provides a safe and sensitive structure to bring concerns to the attention pf the school
+Provides a safe and sensitive structure to bring concerns to the attention of the school

-Ensures good communication and follow though form the school
+Ensures good communication and follow though from the school

 Fosters a strong spirit of collaboration and "village spirit" when our children are in need

 Fosters respectful engagement with the faculty